KyleM157/jettywatch/index.markdown

 ### Sunday 12/14

 I'd check back to see if we get anything from a coastal low moving off North Carolina.
 Models aren't showing anything from this, but it's possible we get a short lived swell.
+As of 12/10, it's looking like high pressure is moving in too closely behind this coastal low which is likely to block any swell we may have gotten from it.
+Essentially, we needed high pressure over the maritimes.

 | Time   | Tide   |   Height (ft) |
 |:-------|:-------|--------------:|